kaaneser/sorting-visualizer/README.md

 4. Click the "Sort" button to start the sorting process.

 5. While the sorting process is ongoing, you can adjust the speed using the "Speed" slider.
-Choosing "Slow" allows for clearer visualization of each step, while "Fast" executes the steps more quickly.

-6. You can navigate forward and backward through the step-by-step sorting process using the forward and backward buttons.
+6. You can pause or reset the proccesses

-7. To verify the sorted result array, click the "Validate" button.